mfem/web/src/maxwell-notes.md

 these implicit terms multiplies the electric field which we approximate at the time $t+\Delta t/2$.

-Each of these pieces bilinear forms which multiply the time derivative are mass matrices so a conjugate gradient iterative solver with a diagonal scaling preconditioner should work quite well.
+Each of these bilinear forms which multiply the time derivative are mass matrices so a conjugate gradient iterative solver with a diagonal scaling preconditioner should work quite well.
 These are setup between lines 423 and 428 of the file `maxwell_solver.cpp`.